 In an effort to distribute limited funds in a fair and equitable manner, UMass Lowell awards grant aid based on equity.
 Financial Aid awards may consist of some or all of the following types of aid depending on financial need: grants, scholarships, student employment and federal student loans.

 Initial financial aid award packages for undergraduate students are based on the cost of 12 state supported credits each semester.
 Graduate student financial aid packages are based on the cost of 9 state supported credits each semester.
-Continuing Education student financial aid packages are based on 6 credits.
+Online and professional studies student financial aid packages are based on 6 credits.

 Please note: all financial aid awards are contingent on funding.